ctnava/tiktoken-offline/README.md

 # Tiktoken Offline

-Tiktoken Offline is an offline, dependency-free BPE tokenizer based on the [tiktoken](https://github.com/openai/tiktoken) package by [OpenAI](https://github.com/openai).
+Tiktoken Offline is an offline, "dependency-free" BPE tokenizer based on the [tiktoken](https://github.com/openai/tiktoken) package by [OpenAI](https://github.com/openai).

 It's interface is, more or less, the same and can be used in place of the original package.

+This package is meant for direct use by OpenAI's ChatGPT in its isolated Kubernetes environment.
+Since it has GCC installed for packages like NumPy, Regex remains the only dependency.

 ## Performance